bcbrian/code-quests-100/content/posts/2018-10-16/index.md

 The main aspect of HTML is to provide structure to our document.
 Break it up into divisions.
 And provide visual points for our users to interact with our app.

 Here is some HTML.

+> We write html the way you see it for read ability.
+The white space does not matter.
+We could have written it like this `<div>hello world</div>`

 ```html
 <div>